kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/UPGRADE.md

 ### Type endpoint unification

-When [turning the `includeTypes` option on](https://github.com/Kentico/kontent-gatsby-packages/tree/master/packages/gatsby-source-kontent#available-options), all content types are stored under one graphql type, so that you can use `kontentType` and `allKontentType` queries to load information about content types.
-Take a look at [the example](https://github.com/Kentico/kontent-gatsby-packages/tree/master/packages/gatsby-source-kontent#types-elements-property) how to i.e. load information about one of the content types.
+When [turning the `includeTypes` option on](https://github.com/kontent-ai/gatsby-packages/tree/master/packages/gatsby-source-kontent#available-options), all content types are stored under one graphql type, so that you can use `kontentType` and `allKontentType` queries to load information about content types.
+Take a look at [the example](https://github.com/kontent-ai/gatsby-packages/tree/master/packages/gatsby-source-kontent#types-elements-property) how to i.e. load information about one of the content types.

 ## From `4.x.x` to `5.x.x`

-This upgrade is necessary to fix the [colliding identifiers](https://github.com/Kentico/gatsby-source-kontent/issues/110) issue.
+This upgrade is necessary to fix the [colliding identifiers](https://github.com/kontent-ai/gatsby-packages/issues/110) issue.

 ### Colliding identifiers

-It is necessary to rename all Kontent taxonomy, type, and item names in all GraphQL queries.
+It is necessary to rename all Kontent.ai taxonomy, type, and item names in all GraphQL queries.

 #### Taxonomy name